Strong® Products More

 In 2012, a review was undertaken of the Strong Occupational Scales to ensure that the instrument best reflected changes in the occupational world and our society, and thus maintaining the scientific soundness of the instrument.
 The updated instrument now includes 260 Occupational Scales, providing clients and career professionals alike with a wide variety of career options to consider and helping users make informed decisions about the future.

 The Internal reliability of General Occupational Themes that come from the Holland’s code is 0.9 and test-retest reliability is at 0.9 over 3 to 6 months.
-More information on this can be found on the CPP Website.

 - Where Do I Go Next?
 Using Your Strong Results to Manage Your Career—helps individuals work through their Strong results so they can better understand their interests and target their most promising career path